cardano-foundation/docs-cardano-org/native-tokens/getting-started-with-native-tokens/getting-started-with-native-tokens.md

              --out-file rec_matx.raw
 ```

-4. Calculate the min fee
+5. Calculate the minimum fee.

-Use this code to calculate the minimum fee for the transaction.
+Use this code to calculate the minimum fee for the transaction:

 ```
 ./cardano-cli transaction calculate-min-fee \